Rewilding suburbia: A new movement in Australian gardening - Minimalist Gardener

 Why water management is worth prioritising

 When soil absorbs rainfall, moisture remains available to plant roots for longer.
 This reduces watering frequency and improves resilience during heatwaves.
 Gardens that retain water also reduce runoff pressure during heavy rainfall, lowering erosion risk.
+This means fewer stressed plants, more stable growth across seasons and less work overall.

 How to achieve better water management

-Observe how water moves across your site.
+Observe how water moves across your site

 After rainfall, notice where water pools and where it runs off.
 This simple observation often reveals where intervention is needed.

-Maintain year-round mulch coverage.
+Maintain year-round mulch coverage

 Rake mulch over your garden beds to slow evaporation and reduce surface crusting after heavy rain.

-Reduce impermeable surfaces.
+Reduce impermeable surfaces

 Consider replacing sections of paving with permeable alternatives or planted areas.
 Even small reductions improve water entry into soil.

-Plant deep-rooted species.
+Plant deep-rooted species

 Planting trees, native grasses and long-lived perennials helps draw water downward and improve soil permeability over time.

-Use simple landscape shaping where needed.
+Use simple landscape shaping where needed

 Shallow swales or gentle depressions dug out with a tough spade can slow runoff and allow water to soak in gradually rather than flowing away.

-There's power in your garden
+There is power in your garden

 Your garden can restore soil structure, rebuild habitat and improve how water behaves.
 When those improvements are repeated across thousands of properties, they shift patterns at scale.